UTS-eResearch/datacrate/spec/0.1/data_crate_specification_v0.1.md

 ## Conventions

-Different forms of RDF terms and URIS are used in different places.
+Different forms of RDF terms and URIs are used in different places.

 Throughout this specification, terms will be referred to using [Qnames], eg the *property schema:name* or the *schema:name property*.
-The prefix of the Qname is defined in the *DataCrate Context*.
+The prefix of each Qname is defined in the *DataCrate Context*.

 In the CATALOG.json document, terms are used using their JSON-LD names as defined in the [DataCrate context].

+In this document RDFa types and properties in CATALOG.html are be expressed as full URIs.
+That is, use typeof='http://schema.org/Dataset' rather than typeof='schema:Dataset' or typeof='Dataset' to enable snippets of DataCrate markup to be copied an pasted without losing context.

 ## Core metadata standard for DataCrate: Schema.org